-Coconut Oil Extra Virgin 500 ml.
+Coconut Oil Extra Virgin 500 ml in glass jar or 1 Litre in PET jar.
 Cold-pressed and unrefined, filled with nutrients to enrich and nourish hair and skin.
 Prepared by hand and is FOOD-GRADE.

 Extra Virgin Coconut Oil is a carrier oil but also provides numerous healing benefits!

 Virgin coconut oil (VCO) can be produced in different ways from fresh coconut meat, milk, or residue.
 Producing it from the fresh meat involves removing the shell and washing, then either wet-milling or drying the residue, and using a screw press to extract the oil.
 VCO can also be extracted from fresh meat by grating and drying it to a moisture content of 10–12%, then using a manual press to extract the oil.
 Producing it from coconut milk involves grating the coconut and mixing it with water, then squeezing out the oil.
 The milk can also be fermented for 36–48 hours, the oil removed, and the cream heated to remove any remaining oil.
 A third option involves using a centrifuge to separate the oil from the other liquids.
 Coconut oil can also be extracted from the dry residue left over from the production of coconut milk.